 Every relay belongs to a relay group, even if the group only has one relay.
-Relay groups — not individual relays — are assigned to agents / appliances for redundancy: if a relay is offline, another relay in the group can provide updates.
+Relay groups — not individual relays — are assigned to agents and appliances for redundancy: if a relay is offline, another relay in the group can provide updates.
 By default, all new relays belong to "Default Relay Group."
-Every Deep Security deployment needs at least one relay group so that your agents / appliances can download security updates and software, but to optimize performance, usually you should have at least 2 relays.
+Every Deep Security deployment needs at least one relay group so that your agents and appliances can download security updates and software, but to optimize performance, usually you should have at least 2 relays.
 For sizing information, see How do relays work?

 On Administration > Updates > Relay Groups, you can:

 - View the Properties() of a Relay Group

 Relay Group Properties

 General Information: The name and description of the relay group.

 Security Updates: Select the source from which this relay group will download and distribute security updates: either Primary Security Update Source (required for Default Relay Group), or a parent relay group.

 Default Relay Group will always use the primary security update source defined on Administration > System Settings > Updates.
 It is usually the Trend Micro Active Update servers, but can be configured to download security updates a local mirror.

 Proxies: Specify the proxy server (if any) that relays must use to access the primary security update source.